COLLEGE RECRUITING SIMPLIFIED

 College Exposure Facts for Specialists:

-1. Recruiting process goes through kicking camps/coaches.
+1. Kicker recruiting process goes through kicking camps/coaches.
 This was not the case fifteen years ago.
 But these days, kicker who does not work with a well-connected kicking coach, gets overlooked.
 College coaches are busy.
 Instead of going through hundreds of highlight videos, they prefer to simply contact a kicking coach and ask for top prospects.
 It saves them time and it ensures that kickers who they are recruiting are pre-approved.

 2. Regardless of how many camps you attend, and how much money you spend on your kicking coach, you still need to be very good in order to get a scholarship.
 You have to prove your skills by kicking well in games and at college camps that you attend.